leosv123/bootstrapping/README.md

 # Bootstrapping

 This repository focuses on understanding the bootstrapping concepts and its implementation with python.
 In this we have discussed two use cases:
-1. bootstrapping with random number of samples drawn from a distribution and estimating 'mean'.
+1. Bootstrapping with random number of samples drawn from a normal distribution and estimating its 'mean'.
 2. Estimating the accuracy of a ML model.

 ## Requirements: